snrnats/doc-centre/docfx_project/pro/api/shipments/getting_shipment_events.md

 * An updated expected delivery date for the shipment, where available.
 * A list of tracking events for the shipment.

+Each tracking event is an informational message returned from the carrier, providing details about the status of the consignment.
+It contains the following properties:

+* `reference` - A unique identifier for the tracking event.
+* `timestamp` - The time and date that the tracking event occurred.
+* `received_timestamp` - The time and date that the tracking event was received by Sorted.
+* `event_code` - A unique identifier for the type of tracking event (for example _delivered_).
+* `description` - A description of the tracking event.
+* `signee` - The name of the person who signed for the package, if applicable.
+* `location` - The location of the tracking event, if applicable.
+* `lat_long` The latitude and longitude of the location at which the event took place, where provided.

 > [!NOTE]
->
-> * For more information on the structure of PRO shipment tracking events, see the [What Is a Tracking Event?](/pro/api/shipments/tracking_pro_shipments.html#what-is-a-tracking-event) section of the [Tracking PRO Shipments](/pro/api/shipments/tracking_pro_shipments.html) page.
-> * For full reference information on the **Get Tracking Events** endpoint, see the Shipments data contract.
+> For full reference information on the **Get Tracking Events** endpoint, see the [PRO v2 API reference](/pro/api/reference/tracking.html#tag/Tracking/paths/~1tracking~1{shipmentRef}/get).

 ### Example Get Tracking Events Call